RyotaOkumura/ControlVP/README.md

+# ControlVP (WACV 2026)
+This repository is the official code for the paper:
-# ControlVP: Interactive Geometric Refinement of AI-Generated Images with Consistent Vanishing Points
+> ControlVP: Interactive Geometric Refinement of AI-Generated Images with Consistent Vanishing Points
-This repository is the official code for the paper **ControlVP: Interactive Geometric Refinement of AI-Generated Images with Consistent Vanishing Points** by Ryota Okumura, Kaede Shiohara, Toshihiko Yamasaki
+> Ryota Okumura, Kaede Shiohara, Toshihiko Yamasaki
+> WACV 2026

 ## Introduction
 A user-guided framework for correcting vanishing point (VP) inconsistencies in AI-generated images using building contours as conditions.